 How to follow up on past due invoices

 To speed up the payment process, you'll want to discuss the invoice issue right from the start before rolling up your sleeves.
+Send a reminder letter to your client.
 If it's too late for that, don't beat yourself up because there is always the next time.

 Last but not least, having that conversation about past due payments is a huge source of anxiety.
 But you could use accounting software which will help you track late payments easier.